BasselTharwat/TeamClusterAndForm/README.md

 # Cluster and Form

+> An intelligent team formation system that transforms the tedious process of organizing university activities into an automated, constraint-aware, and friend-preference-respecting solution.

 A powerful tool for organizing university activities by automatically forming balanced teams while respecting friend preferences and team constraints.

 ## 🎯 Problem Statement